-The company has prepared a policy for investor relations (IR), which determines guidelines for contact with shareholders outside the general meeting.
+The company has prepared a policy for investor relations (IR), which determines guidelines for contact with shareholders apart from the general meeting.
 The company’s reporting of financial and other information is based on transparency and equal treatment of interested parties.

 The long-term purpose of StrongPoint’s IR activities is to ensure access to capital at competitive terms for the company and correct pricing of shares for shareholders.
 These goals are to be accomplished through accurate and timely distribution of information that can affect the company’s share price; the company is also to comply with current rules, regulations, and market practices, including the requirement of equal treatment.

 All stock exchange notices and press releases are published on the company’s website.
-Stock exchange notices are also available at: www.newsweb.no.
-All information that is distributed to shareholders is simultaneously through Newsweb, the Oslo Stock Exchange (ticker: STRONG) and on the company website.
-The company endeavours to hold public presentations of its financial reporting; these meetings are often broadcast simultaneously via the Internet.
+Stock exchange notices are also available at: newsweb.oslobors.no.
+All information that is distributed to shareholders is published through the Oslo Stock Exchange distribution system and on the company website.

-The auditor participates in the Board meeting that deals with the annual accounts, and the auditor has with the Board reviewed any material changes in the company’s accounting principles and assessments of material accounting estimates.
+The auditor participates in the Board meeting that decides the annual accounts.
+The auditor audit material changes in the company’s accounting principles and assessments of material accounting estimates with the Board.

-Remuneration of auditing and other services are presented in note 5 to the StrongPoint ASA accounts.
+Remuneration for auditing and other services are presented in note 5 to the StrongPoint ASA accounts.
 Such details are presented to the annual general meeting.